-“Common” implies that something is available to everyone, free to use by the common people as well as the educated and privileged alike.
-“Sense” often refers to one of the body’s senses, and their ability to perceive an external stimuli.
+“Common” means that everyone has something at their disposal that can be freely used by the common people as well as by educated and privileged people.
+“Sense” often refers to one of the senses of the body and its ability to perceive external stimuli.

-Historically, back in the time of Aristotle, common sense was viewed as an aspect of the animal soul, and our ability to distinguish and identify physical things apart from ourselves—a combination of our senses and our rational mind.
-When all of the definitions, from thousands of years ago to today, a common through-line is awareness.
-It suggests a self-awareness and an awareness of others that facilitates our decision-making as we move through the world.
+In all of the definitions, from thousands of years ago to today, a common through-line is awareness.
+It suggests self-awareness and an awareness of others that facilitates our decision-making as we move through the world.

-Making practical decisions and sound judgments based on the facts presented in reality is an example of having “common sense”.
-By analyzing a scenario and making logical and clear decisions based on previous experience will result in an optimal outcome.
+Making practical decisions and informed judgments based on the facts presented in reality is an example of “common sense.”
+Analyzing a scenario and making logical and clear decisions based on experience – leads to an optimal outcome.

 For example, if you are cooking dinner in a large pot and pick it up after it has been on the hob, you will burn yourself.
 If you do this, one might say that you lack “common sense”.
 It is widely known that metal objects conduct heat, and with even a rudimentary understanding of heat transfer and the process of cooking food, you would know that you require protection to avoid burning your hands when moving a hot metal pot.

 Many people regard “common sense” as knowledge or ability acquired through experience, not an academic study.
 So, when a person does something that is considered “nonsensical,” it is argued that he lacks “common sense.”

 They may never have encountered a particular situation and therefore do not know how to behave appropriately, but a “common sense” error can often be due to a lack of concentration, a momentary lapse in our unconscious brain.

 Certain decisions do not need to be consciously debated; after repeated repetition of a certain scenario, our reaction or behavior becomes routine, which is a manifestation of “common sense.”